 To upgrade to Level 2, applicants must complete the Level 2 Officials Clinic (specific to the position), officiate at meets throughout the season and submit the Level 2 Upgrade form.
-Applications to upgrade are due on March 31st of each year.
+Officials evaluation forms are available here.
 The BCSSA ODC administers upgrades to Level 2.

 Upgrading to Level 3